A network switch

 Different models of network switches support differing numbers of connected devices.
-Most consumer-grade network switches provide either four or eight connections for Ethernet devices.
-Switches can be connected to each other, a so-called daisy chaining method to add progressively larger number of devices to a LAN.
+Consumer-grade network switches provide either four or eight connections for Ethernet devices, while corporate switches typically support between 32 and 128 connections.
+Switches can additionally be connected to each other, a so-called daisy chaining method to add progressively larger number of devices to a LAN.

 Network switches operate at layer two (Data Link Layer) of the OSI model.

 Physically, network switches look nearly identical to network hubs

 .
 Switches, unlike hubs, are capable of inspecting data as messages are received via a method called packet switching